vechain/vechain-docs/how-to-run-a-node/how-to-run-a-thor-solo-node.md

 ### Debugging with Increased Verbosity

-The default verbosity option in Thor (3) might not be providing enough information for debugging.
-Using the `--verbosity` command-line option, we can increase the amount of information Thor prints in stdout.
+The default verbosity option in Thor (3) might not be providing enough debug information.
+Using the `--verbosity` command-line option, you can increase the amount of information Thor prints out in stdout.
 For example:

 <pre class="language-bash"><code class="lang-bash"><strong>./bin/thor solo --on-demand --verbosity 4
 </strong></code></pre>